 Hand-in assessment tasks are those that are completed outside the classroom.
-These tasks are to be submitted by the designated date and time as specified on each task notification.
-Tasks submitted via Canvas are to be submitted by the date and time specified on the assessment task notification.
+These tasks are to be submitted by the designated date and by 8.30am as specified on each task notification.
+Tasks submittedvia Canvas are to be submitted by the date and time specified on the assessment task notification.
 All tasks may be submitted early.